 Understandings Understand that, at it's essence, unsupported is without ALL assistance.
 This should be the aim.
 1. Support allowed from commercial businesses open to the general public.
 It's good to support these local businesses.
 Tip well.
 2. Support allowed from friends, family and dot watchers via encouragement and cheers.
 2. Race to protect yourself and the future of all unsupported races.
 3. Racers alone are responsible for their safety.
 5. Racers alone are responsible for communicating with their people.
 6. GPS trackers must always be on and tracking...this is how we race.
 Bring back up lithium ion batteries.
 Online GPS tracking is not intended to ensure rider safety.
 It is for racing, validation of course compliance and entertainment.
+If bad luck strikes and your tracker breaks or is lost... you are no longer racing the other racers and will not be ranked within the finishing order.
+However... keep receipts, photos and data to verify course completion and finishing time.
+Providing this proof will guarantee that you and your time are included as a proper finisher in the results.
 7. Racers are responsible to self report, in writing, violations to the expected NSBR behavior.
 Reporting must be done within 72 hours of finishing and include a timeline of the incident.
 Racers who self report are only subject to a honorable replacement within the finishing order if the time penalty dictates it.
 Racers who fail to report will be subject to replacement within the finishing order, asterisked time *, disqualification and/ or denied entries to future NSBR's.
+Racers finishing in a contrived tie will be asterisked, replaced within the finishing order and denied future NSBR entries.

 Minimum Racer Safety Requirements (Racers are encouraged to go above and beyond like wearing glasses and reflective ankle bands.)

 1. Helmet 2.
 2 front white lights.
 2 rear red lights.
 Both front lights must have separate power, both rear separate, one front and one rear may share a power source.
 At the minimum...
 1 front & 1 rear should be on at night.
-3. Upper body reflective vest or "vest" ("Vest" example: Amphipod Xinglet.
+3. Upper body reflective vest or "vest."
+"Vest" example: Amphipod Xinglet.
 Vest designed to be worn over any other garment.
-Battery aided reflective vests must remain reflective absent batteries.)
-4. Reflective tape on back of both sides seat stay, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
+(Battery aided reflective vests must remain reflective absent batteries.
+Any pack/s that may cover a portion of the vest must have reflective features.)
+4. Reflective tape on back of both sides seat stays, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
 5. Sticker or marker writing on bike stating your name and name & phone# of your emergency contact.
 Emergency contact must read and understand entire NSBR website.

 Unplanned support from other racers is OK because we are looking out for each other.
 Offer knowledge, tool, then supply before lending a hand.